 It is often easy to recognise a less than intelligent client or supplier in a relationship.
 They are the ones who consider the contract terms as something either to (a) be avoided unless there is a dispute in the offing or (b) policed solely by the client who upholds then stringently in a mechanical process and to the letter, irrespective of whether the terms align to the business outcomes the client is expecting to achieve.

-The perception of contract terms in successful strategic relationships
+The perception of contract terms and contract reshaping in successful strategic relationships

 The most successful strategic delivery relationships we have seen, use contract terms as an ‘anchor’.
 Where the client’s aspirations have been clearly defined, and the business objectives, behaviours, delivery strategy, KPIs and governance all drive the right foundations to deliver on the client’s business outcomes, then an intelligent client and intelligent supplier will have reverse-engineered the contract terms to align with the above objectives.